 FAQs on How to Start a Career in Cryptocurrency

-Do I need a degree to start a career in cryptocurrency?
+Do I need a computer science degree to work in crypto?

 Can I work remotely in a cryptocurrency career?